Direct Brigade Alarm

 Whose responsibility is it to maintain a fire alarm system?

-What if I don’t agree with an invoice I’ve received?
+What if I don’t agree with a false fire alarm invoice I’ve received?

 Do I need a DBA?